 A nod to all things fried and southern, Hot Chick is the place for breaded and fried, juicy chicken.

-Tucked into the 17th Street Market downtown, Hot Chick is probably Richmond’s best-kept secret for incredible fried chicken sandwiches.
+Tucked into the 17th Street Market downtown, Hot Chick has probably the best-fried chicken sandwiches from all the restaurants in Richmond.

 For your starters, choose from items like Bacon Fat Fries and Pimento Cheese balls, only to be followed by a signature fried chicken sandwich ranging from sweet to spicy that will have you clucking for more!